Leopold Koželuch: Life

-Koželuch was born on 26 June 1747 in Velvary, in present-day Czech Republic.
+Koželuch was born on 26 June 1747 in Velvary, Bohemia, Habsburg monarchy (present-day Czech Republic).
 His father was Antonín Bartholomäus Koželuh, a shoemaker.
 He was baptised Jan Antonín, but by 1773 he had adopted the name Leopold to avoid confusion with his elder cousin, the composer Jan Antonín Koželuh.
 He also Germanised his surname to Koželuch.
 After starting his musical education in Velvary, Koželuch moved to Prague where he studied with his cousin and František Xaver Dušek, the latter teaching him in the keyboard and composition.

 From 1771 to 1778, Koželuch wrote ballets and pantomimes which were performed in Prague.
 The success of these works led him to abandon plans to study law in favour of a musical career.
 He moved to Vienna for this purpose in 1778, where he quickly established himself as a pianist, albeit one who did not perform in public, composer and teacher.
 Pianist Kemp English observes that in Vienna Koželuch "found himself in the right place at the right time", and was able to advance his career there with carefully cultivated connections.
 He composed a cantata for the death of Maria Theresa in 1780.
 His pupils would include Maria Theresia Paradis, Archduchess Elisabeth of Württemberg, Archduchess Marie Louise and Maria Leopoldine von Österreich, Empress of Brazil.
 His appointment to teach Archduchess Elizabeth was an official court position, succeeding Georg Christoph Wagenseil.
 In 1781, Wolfgang Amadeus Mozart resigned his appointment as court organist in Salzburg following a quarrel with his employer, the Archbishop of Salzburg.
 The Archbishop offered the position to Koželuch, but Koželuch refused, later expressing concerns to a friend that he might too have fallen victim to what he saw as Mozart's ill-treatment.
 In 1784, Koželuch expanded into publishing, and soon formed his own firm, Musikalisches Magazin, which would later come under the management of his brother Antonín Tomáš.
 Koželuch would use the firm, in combination with overseas partners, to publish many of his compositions.